-In my experience, there has always been an ambiguous relationship between the collective drug policy reform movement and the psychedelic scene.
+In my experience, there has always been an ambivalent relationship between the collective drug policy reform movement and the psychedelic sector.
 That relationship has improved, in my assessment, over the last 5-10 years or so, in terms of mutual recognition and respect, but I still see significant disconnects.
 There is the lightning-rod issue of psychedelic exceptionalism.
-There is the lack of regard, whether ignorant or intentional, on the part of certain sectors of the psychedelic population for the concerns of the drug policy reform movement, e.g., mass incarceration and its societal consequences, violent death, crippling injury, or – at a minimum – mental trauma at the hands of law enforcement or others, and multiple public health crises, in favor of self-referential self-fulfillment.
-There is the practical – maybe pivotal – question of how to integrate (a) state legislation decriminalizing possession of ‘personal use amounts’ of all controlled substances, e.g. Measure 110 in Oregon and its follow-on bills in other states, and (b) legislation directed exclusively to decriminalizing a range of actions involving psychedelics, e.g. SB519 in California, or authorizing psychedelic-assisted therapy, e.g., Measure 209 in Oregon.
+There is the lack of regard, whether ignorant or intentional, on the part of certain sectors of the psychedelic population for the concerns of the drug policy reform movement (e.g., mass incarceration and its societal consequences, including violent death, crippling injury, and/or mental trauma at the hands of law enforcement or others, multiple public health crises, international human rights abuses, and regional destabilization) in favor of self-referential self-fulfillment.
+There is the practical – maybe pivotal – question of how to integrate (a) state legislation decriminalizing possession of ‘personal use amounts’ of all controlled substances, e.g. Measure 110 in Oregon and its follow-on bills in other states, and (b) what I call “psychedelic-specific legislation”, i.e., legislation directed exclusively to decriminalizing a range of actions involving psychedelics, e.g. SB519 in California, or authorizing psychedelic-assisted therapy, e.g., Measure 109 in Oregon.
 (Of course, there are the other fierce splits within the psychedelic sector itself.)

 I want to propose a reconciliation: criminal prohibition of psychoactive substances is one big mistake with many distinct facets that interface with many disparate areas of social policy but are all still inseparably linked in certain common, fundamental ways.
 The mistake cannot accurately be reduced to one simple formula, but here’s an attempt: criminal prohibition subject to the narrow exception of medical use (described in Psychedelic Markets of the Future) is premised on an obsolete, reductionist construct of human consciousness formulated at a time when people were just beginning to figure out what a neurotransmitter is.
 Because the disparate facets necessarily interface with many disparate areas of social policy, efforts to undo, reduce, and/or prevent the harms arising from those different facets require their own unique strategies and tactics, yet since all the policy issues are faces of the same creature, none of them can be solved in isolation from the others.